 We were pleased to chat with Marial Corona about her research on John Newman’s life and contributions to theological and philosophical study, which is the focus of her book The Philosophy of John Henry Newman and Pragmatism.
 Corona completed her Master’s thesis on Newman’s educational ideas during her time at Notre Dame University (2003-2009).
 Corona is an adjunct professor for the Institute of Pastoral Studies at Loyola University Chicago.

-The CUA Press is pleased to kick off our new book season with the release of our Spring/Summer 2023 catalog!
-Here are just a few of the exciting upcoming titles you can look forward to reading
+The CUA Press is pleased to kick off our new book season with the release of our Fall/Winter 2023-2024 catalog!
+Here are just a few of the exciting upcoming titles you can look forward to reading.

 In the Catholic Church of the early nineteenth century, no formal and absolute condemnation of slavery as an institution existed.
 Although recognizing abuses in the system, the Church did not see slavery as a moral evil in itself but as a result of original sin.

 Sampson was well aware that the spiritual leadership chaplains are supposed to provide is impossible without the respect of the people they provide it to, especially in extraordinary and tragic circumstances such as the Second World War or the Korean War.

 June 15, 2023

 This year, June 19th will mark the 400th birthday of the great French mathematician and philosopher Blaise Pascal.
 Pascal’s name and work is no stranger to the CUA Press catalog, so today we want to create our own Blaise Pascal Reader for those who want to learn more about the great intellectual and his work.